amasmiller/savaccine/README.md

 ## How does it work?

-Vaccine provider websites in the file specified by the `--websites` argument to `vaccineChecker.py` are periodically queried to look for current vaccine availability, writing it to a `status.json` file.
-This `status.json` file is read by `index.php` for display to the user.
+Vaccine provider websites in a configuration file are periodically queried by a Pythons cript to look for current vaccine availability.
+The status is written to a file, when is then ready by a PHP file for display on a website.

 `index.php` is the website, `vaccineChecker.py` is the background task for querying the websites.
 See respective README information at the top `index.php` / `vaccineChecker.py`, along with `vaccineChecker.py --help`.

 An example file `input/websites.json` is provided in this source tree.
 The sites in `websites.json` can be one of four `type` values:
-* `phrase' : Looks for the presence or absence of phrases specified by `pos_phrase` or `neg_phrase`.
+* `phrase` : Looks for the presence or absence of phrases specified by `pos_phrase` or `neg_phrase`.
 * `cvs`: Queries the `cvs.com` website with with the `state` and `city` parameters supplied.
 * `heb`: Queries the `heb.com` website with with the `query` parameter supplied.
 * `walgreens`: Queries the `walgreens.com` website with with the `query` parameter supplied.